Make Homeschooling Less Stressful and Easier

-Questions of uncertainty often fill a mom’s mind as she embarks upon the new journey of home-schooling!
+Questions of uncertainty often fill a parent’s mind when the homeschool adventure begins.

-Some of us never dreamed of becoming a homeschooling mom, but for whatever reason, that’s where we’re at right now.
+Some of us never dreamed of homeschooling our kids, but for whatever reason, that’s where we’re at right now.

-Because you’re more likely to quit if you charge ahead at super-mom speed.
+Because you’re more likely to quit if you charge ahead at super-parent speed.

-It’s all too easy to get burned out, discouraged and feel like the worse homeschool mom on the planet.
+It’s all too easy to get burned out, discouraged, and feel like the worse homeschool parent on the planet.

 But before you fall into the depths homeschooling despair, try these tips that make homeschooling a more simple journey!

-Yet, homeschooling is a huge responsibility in itself.
+Yet, homeschooling is a huge responsibility that moms are tackling today.

 Here’s a few ideas!

 Light cleaning a few times per week.